xtreme-sameer-vohra/kubernetes-the-hard-way/docs/10-bootstrapping-kubernetes-workers.md

 # Bootstrapping the Kubernetes Worker Nodes

 In this lab you will bootstrap 2 Kubernetes worker nodes.
-We already have [Docker](https://www.docker.com) installed on these nodes.
+We already installed `containerd` and its dependencies on these nodes in the previous lab.

 We will now install the kubernetes components
 - [kubelet](https://kubernetes.io/docs/admin/kubelet)